James-VT/MS2_Gloucestershire_Battlefields/README.md

 ### Tutorials

 [Build A Quiz App With JavaScript](https://www.youtube.com/watch?v=riDzcEQbX6k&t=379s) from the channel Web Dev Simplified was extremely helpful for the creation of the site's quiz.
 I have edited the code heavily while building the quiz in quiz.js but I begun by taking some ideas from that tutorial and building from there.
+While the addition of a score counter and image are my own work - with the exception of the use of an array to populate the table - the basic code for the quiz itself must be credited to this tutorial.

+[StackOverflow](https://stackoverflow.com/questions/47999155/how-to-create-html-table-rows-from-multiple-arrays-of-data-in-javascript).
+This thread helped massively with the population of the results table from the arrays.

+[JavaScript Form Validation](https://www.youtube.com/watch?v=In0nB0ABaUk) from the channel Web Dev Simplified was a video I consulted to get started with form validation.
+The video is actually about validating a log-in form, but many of the principles are the same so I started with that and worked from there.
+As such, some lines of code or variable names may look similar.

+Eamonn Smyth, a fellow student at Code Institute, wrote a tutorial for students looking to use Google Maps in their JavaScript projects.
+I have been unable to reach him for permission to link it here, but much credit goes to his excellent guide for getting me started on using the Google Maps API.